-Construction and activities authorized by a Shoreline Substantial Development Permit, Shoreline Conditional Use Permit, or Shoreline Variance are subject to the time limitations of WAC 173-27-090.
+Construction and activities authorized by a Shoreline Substantial Development Permit are subject to the time limitations of WAC 173-27-090.

 K. Revisions to Permits

 All applications for a permit revision shall be submitted consistent with WAC 173-27-100 (Revisions to permits).